 So is a place at the decision-making table.

 Communities need the power and resources to sit at that table, to help dispel beliefs and practices that do not produce results, and to help shape those that do.
 From local school boards to the state legislature, parents and families should have a voice.
 When communities are able to invest in developing leadership and advocacy skills, they can make a bigger and longer lasting impact.

-During each grant year, the Community Collaboratives will convene for gatherings to build relationships; learn essential concepts about childhood and health, policy and advocacy; develop leadership skills; and decide how they want to work together on a shared advocacy agenda.
+That's why we're supporting ten Community Collaboratives for five years, from 2016 through 2020.
+During each grant year, the Community Collaboratives will convene for gatherings to build relationships; learn essential concepts about childhood and health, policy and advocacy; develop leadership skills and decide how they want to work together on a shared advocacy agenda.
 Between gatherings, Collaboratives will continue to build relationships with each other and within their communities, learn, and engage in advocacy efforts toward healthier kids and communities.